zverugin8/Terraform/cloud_agnostic_tasks/azure/task_azure.md

     - Perform authentication with command `az login` or `Connect-AzAccount` (for PowerShell)
     - Change current directory to `/tf_aws_lab/base` folder and create `root.tf` file.
     - Add a `terraform {}` empty block to this file.
 Create an Azure provider block inside `root.tf`.
-3. Create a resource group.
-All your terraform resources should be inside this resource group.

 **Hint**: There are other ways to authenticate terraform provider before the usage.
 Refer to [this](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs) document for details.